-Good facilities and substantial savings on equivalent dental treatments at home continue to draw Westerners here.
-Although the overwhelming factor in traveling abroad for dental work is the cost savings, Thailand’s expertise in healthcare, the array of procedures available, and its high standards ensures it remains a world leader.
-However, some examples of the significant savings to be made are listed below:
+Good facilities and substantial savings on equivalent dental treatments at home continue to draw Westerners here - particularly if there are dental health issues at stake.
+Although the overwhelming factor in traveling abroad for dental work is the cost savings (and who can argue with prices 50-80% lower than at home?)
+Thailand’s expertise in healthcare, the array of procedures available, and its high standards ensures it remains a world leader.

 Thailand has varied and plentiful accommodation options – from some of the finest luxury hotels in the world, to budget beachfront bungalows.
 There are hotels for travelers of every type on every budget.
 Depending on the amount or type of dental treatment you have, free or discounted hotel rates may be arranged through your appointment with Dental Departures.